Top-rated local movers that handle Irvine to Phoenix moves

 - Phoenix’s population is about 423% greater than Irvine.

-- Phoenix's public transportation has a score of 6 out of 10 versus Irvine's lower score of 4.
+- Phoenix’s public transportation score of 6 out of 10 is higher than Irvine’s score of 4.

-- Phoenix has a bike-friendliness score 56 out of 100, which means it isn't as accessible to and safe for cyclists as Irvine, which has a score of 69 out of 100.
+- Phoenix has a bike-friendliness score of 56 out of 100, which means it isn’t as accessible or safe for cyclists as Irvine, which has a score of 69.

 - Phoenix’s crime rate is higher than Irvine with a score of 53.06 compared to Irvine’s 31.01.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Irvine neighborhoods are safer than 31.01%.